VindexProject/ogva-core/doc/build-unix.md

     sudo dnf install qrencode-devel

-Once these are installed, they will be found by configure and a dash-qt executable will be built by default.
+Once these are installed, they will be found by configure and a ogva-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip dashd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip ogvad" to strip the debug symbols, which reduces the executable size by about 90%.